klavins/yase-template/README.md

 # YASE Project Template

 Use the files in this repository as a starting point for your YASE projects.
-For more information about YASE, see the https://github.com/klavins/yase.
+For more information about YASE, see https://github.com/klavins/yase.

 # Getting Started